-The School of Foreign Languages was founded in 2006.
+The College of International Studies was founded in 2006.
 Its predecessor was the Department of Foreign Languages, established with the assistance of Peking University in 1983.
 Professor Li Funing, a renowned scholar of foreign literature, served as the first Department chair.
 The School offers five undergraduate programs: English, Japanese, French, German and Spanish.
 Additionally, it offers two “micro majors” for undergraduates, namely Advanced English-Chinese Interpretingand International News and Foreign Affairs, and four “Featured Classes,” which are English Drama, Japanese-English, English-German, and English-Spanish.
-The School has a prioritized key first-tier discipline of Foreign Languages and Literatures in Guangdong Provinceanda TESOC program tailor-made for international graduate students, and runs a joint master’s program in English Pedagogy with the Normal College of Shenzhen University.
-The School has four research centers, including the Language Testing and Evaluation Center, the Netherlands Studies Center, East AsianStudies Center, and Poetry and Drama Center.
+The School has a prioritized key first-tier Foreign Languages and Literature discipline in Guangdong Provinceanda TESOC program tailor-made for international graduate students.
+It runs a joint master’s program in English Pedagogy with the Normal College of Shenzhen University.
+The School has four research centers: the Language Testing and Evaluation Center, the Netherlands Studies Center, the East Asian Studies Center, and Poetry and Drama Center.

-The School has a teaching team with high quality, broad vision, enduring strength, and international dimension.
+The College has a high-quality teaching team, a broad vision, enduring strength, and an international dimension.
 The School owns 161full-time faculty members:16 professors, including seven distinguished professors (Tan Zaixi, Gu Mingdong, Ning Yizhong, Peng Xuanwei, Cai Xinle, Jeroen van de Weijer, and Péter Hajdu), 40 associate professors, 20 assistant professors, 65 Chinese lecturers and 15 foreign lecturers.
-The Schoolis carrying out research projects at national, ministerial, provincial, and municipal levels, with a total funding of RMB 4.792 million.
-From 2019 to 2021, the School has secured special funding of over RMB 12 million from the Shenzhen Municipal Government for high-level university construction.
-From 2015 to 2019, the School has undertaken 11 national projects and 21 ministerial and provincial projects.
+The college carries out research projects at national, ministerial, provincial, and municipal levels, with total funding of RMB 4.792 million.
+From 2019 to 2021, the School secured over RMB 12 million in special funding from the Shenzhen Municipal Government for high-level university construction.
+From 2015 to 2019, the School has undertaken 11 national and 21 ministerial and provincial projects.
 The School's research team has published 28 monographs, 36 edited or translated books and textbooks, and 316 research papers, including 46 SSCI / A&HCI papers and 93 CSSCI papers.
 The School has independently founded the journal Language, Context and Text: The Semiotics Forum(published by John Benjamins), and has set up the editorial office for the A&HCI journal neohelicon.